RuolinZheng08/renpy-chess/README.md

 $ quick_menu = True
 window show

-if _return == STALEMATE:
+if _return == DRAW:
-    e 'The game ended in a draw.'
+    e "The game ended in a draw."
 else:
-    $ winner = 'White' if _return == chess.WHITE else 'Black'
+    $ winner = "White" if _return == chess.WHITE else "Black"
-    e 'The winner is [winner].'
+    e "The winner is [winner]."
     if _return == player_color:
-        e 'Congratulations, player!'
+        e "Congratulations, player!"
     elif _return is not None:
-        e 'Better luck next time, player.'
+        e "Better luck next time, player."
 ```

 ### Customizations for Different Screen Sizes, Colors, Styles, and Audios